Last Updated on May 3, 2023 by Luke Feldbrugge

 As a law enforcement agent, you have the opportunity to participate in the HUD Good Neighbor Next Door program too.
 This program helps public servants like law enforcement officers, first responders, and teachers purchase homes in revitalizing neighborhoods.
 Through this program, you can buy a HUD house for 50% of the appraised value.
 You must agree to live at the property for 36 months, and the home must be in an approved area to qualify for the Good Neighbor Next Door program.
 Programs like these are great mortgage discount for law enforcement.

-Homes for Heroes is here to help get you into your own home.
+Homes for Heroes is here to help get you look at home loans for law enforcement to determine which the right option for you so you can get into a new home.
 Sign up for more information to see how Homes for Heroes can help you save money while you’re at it.